Newest Exhibition at Museum of the Shenandoah Valley

 Along with Ward, four artists featured in Vital Force—Nick Stavely, Marty Ittner, Ren Crawford, and Michael T. Davis—have had their works previously displayed at the MSV in its popular Art in the Halls series.

 According to Garman, Vital Force testifies to the Museum’s continuing commitment to document, acquire, and display contemporary art in its galleries, gardens, and on The Trails at the MSV.
 To grow the collection, says Garman, the MSV has been actively building relationships with Valley artists, including featuring their artworks in Museum programming.
-The first such program offered in conjunction with Vital Force is a meet-the-artist gallery Q&A with Terry Ward at 2 p.m. on April 6.
-Advance registration is required; see www.themsv.org/events for more information.
+The next such program offered in conjunction with Vital Force is a meet-the-artist gallery Q&A with Sally Veach at 2 p.m. on November 9.
+Advance registration is required; get more information HERE.

 A regional cultural center, the MSV is located at 901 Amherst Street in Winchester, Virginia.
 The MSV includes galleries displaying permanent collections and rotating exhibitions, the Glen Burnie House, seven acres of gardens, and is the future home of The Trails at the MSV, a 90-acre art park with three miles of trails.
 The galleries and exhibitions are open year-round; the house and gardens are open April through December.
 The MSV is open 11 a.m. to 4 p.m.
 Tuesday through Sunday (10 a.m. to 5 p.m.
 April through December).
 Admission is $10 or $8 for seniors and youth ages 13 to 18.
 General admission is always free to youth ages 12 and under and to MSV Members, and, thanks to generous sponsorship from Howard Shockey & Sons, Inc., it is free to all every Wednesday.
 Additional details are available at www.theMSV.org or by calling 540-662-1473, ext.
 235. –END–